Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 *Live’s MIDI Map mode button, and the blue overlay on mappable parameters in MIDI Map mode.*

-If the parameters are not mappable, it may be that you are not using `[live.*]` objects, or that the UI object Parameter Visibility has not been set to Automated and Stored in the Inspector.
+If the parameters are not mappable, it may be that you are not using `[live.*]` objects.

 ### Push Support